Charged-Current Elastic Scattering at the Electron-Ion Collider: Introduction

 The value of $F_A(0)$ is known to high precision from $\beta$-decay processes.
 The measured value is $F_A(0)=-1.2723\pm0.0023$, which sets the normalization of the form factor.
 The axial form factor is also a common target of lattice calculations~\cite{Alexandrou:2017hac,Alexandrou:2020okk,Capitani:2017qpc,Gupta:2017dwj,RQCD:2019jai,Tsuji:2025quu}.
 For the purpose of extracting the axial radius of the nucleon, the necessary quantity to measure is the slope of the form factor as $t\rightarrow0$, denoted here as $F'_A(t\rightarrow0)$.
+Under the standard assumption that the form factor follows a dipole form, i.e. $F_A(t)=F_A(0)(1-\frac{t}{M_A^2})^{-2}$, the slope of the form factor is controlled by the dipole mass parameter $M_A$, which can be extracted from the $|t|$-dependence of the scattering cross section (and target-spin asymmetries, as will be discussed later).

-The landscape of existing experimental measurements of $F_A$ includes quasi-elastic neutrino scattering on nuclei, pion electroproduction on protons, and a measurement of $\bar{\nu_\mu}p\rightarrow\mu^+n$ in the organic scintillator of the MINERvA experiment~\cite{Choi:1993PRL_AxialPionElectroprod,Liesenfeld:1999PLB_AxialFromPeepiN,T2K:2020CC0piOC,AguilarArevalo:2010MiniBooNECCQE,MINERvA:2023avz}.
-Both the neutrino data with nuclear targets and the pion electroproduction data suffer from large epistemic uncertainties and model dependence~\cite{NuSTEC:2017hzk,Haberzettl:2000sm}.
+The landscape of existing experimental measurements of $F_A(t)$ includes quasi-elastic neutrino scattering on nuclei, pion electroproduction on protons, and a measurement of $\bar{\nu_\mu}p\rightarrow\mu^+n$ on the organic scintillator of the MINERvA experiment~\cite{Choi:1993PRL_AxialPionElectroprod,Liesenfeld:1999PLB_AxialFromPeepiN,T2K:2020CC0piOC,AguilarArevalo:2010MiniBooNECCQE,MINERvA:2023avz}.
+Both the neutrino data with nuclear targets and the pion electroproduction data suffer from large epistemic uncertainties and model dependence~\cite{NuSTEC:2017hzk,Haberzettl:2000sm}\footnote{A recent follow-up article from the MINERvA collaboration further highlights this point~\cite{Meyer:2025rzh}.}.
 The MINERvA data therefore provide the cleanest existing measurement of the axial form factor, and the value of $r_A$ extracted from that data is $0.73\pm0.17$ fm, which is consistent with the charge radius of the proton within the uncertainties.